 In fall 1999, George Fox University President David Brandt instituted an annual day of service.
 He wanted every member of the university community to have the opportunity to demonstrate the heart of Jesus Christ through a full day of service to Newberg and the surrounding areas.

 What Serve Day Is

-Each year, about 1,500 students, faculty, administrators, staff, and alumni spend the second Wednesday of the fall semester helping at various service sites.
+Each year, more than 2,000 students, faculty, administrators, staff, and alumni spend the second Wednesday of the fall semester helping at various service sites.
 Service projects can be anything from painting murals, reading to elementary children, visiting the elderly, weeding a person's yard, and deep cleaning nonprofit agencies.

 On Serve Day, George Fox offices are closed and no day classes are in session.
 For the George Fox community, Serve Day begins at 7:30 a.m. with breakfast on the quad.
 Breakfast is followed by a brief program that includes worship and final instructions for the day.
 At 8:30 a.m., team leaders and site hosts meet up with their group and head to the service site.
 Serve Day concludes with an evening celebration and dinner at 4 p.m.

 Evening classes starting at 5:30pm or later will still be in session.